-For easier understanding, we can divide Vietnam into three separate regions: the North, the Central, and South based upon their weather characteristics.
-The temperature of the whole country is quite constant: hot and humid all year round.
-It is applied for most parts of the country, except for the north with the cold winter in December and January, and the Central Highlands which is always cooler compared to other places and is said to have a temperate climate.
+For easier understanding, we can divide Vietnam into three regions: the North, the Central, and the South, based on their weather characteristics.
+The temperature of the whole country is relatively constant: hot and humid all year round.
+It is applied for most parts of the country, except for the north with the cold winter in December and January, and the Central Highlands, which is always cooler compared to other places and is said to have a temperate climate.

-The monsoon also has a huge impact on the weather, it decides whether that region would rain at that time or not.
+The monsoon also has a significant impact on the weather.
+It decides whether that region would rain at that time or not.
 The Northeast monsoon’s effect is from November to April.
 It brings rain to regions from the north half of the Central Coast to the North; sometimes it can be the cause of torrential rain and hail in these areas.
 The Southwest monsoon starts from May to October.
-The North, Central Highland, and the South would face a lot of downpour in this period, while northern Central Vietnam and southern Northwest Vietnam is much drier and has less rainfall.
+The North, Central Highland, and the South would face a lot of downpours in this period, while northern Central Vietnam and southern Northwest Vietnam are much drier and have less rainfall.

-With the annual average amount of 1,500-2,000 mm, rain is definitely a crucial factor that you should consider when planning to visit Vietnam.
-It does not mean that you have to totally avoid the wet season, you just need to pay attention to the match of your intentional arrival time and the suitability of the weather system in your preferable-to-visit destinations.
-Here are some noteworthy features of the monsoon season in Vietnam depending on regions together with our advice for your trips and required clothes.
+With an annual average amount of 1,500-2,000 mm, rain is a crucial factor that you should consider when planning to visit Vietnam.
+It does not mean that you have to avoid the wet season totally.
+You just need to pay attention to the match of your intentional arrival time and the suitability of the weather system in your preferable-to-visit destinations.
+Here are some noteworthy features of the monsoon season in Vietnam, depending on the region, together with our advice for your trips and required clothes.

-Most provinces in Northern Vietnam have distinguishable summer and winter.
-From November to April is the cold, dry winter, and from May to October is hot, humid, rainy summer.
-In December and January, several areas can be freezing cold and experience some heavy mists, which might lead to bad visibility.
+Most provinces in Northern Vietnam have distinguishable summers and winters.
+From November to April is a cold, dry winter, and from May to October is a hot, humid, rainy summer.
+In December and January, several areas can be cold and experience heavy mists, which might lead to bad visibility.
 In return, the landscape would be picturesque and dreamlike.

-The mountainous area in the Vietnam northernmost has the coldest weather compared to other parts.
-At the top of Fansipan, the highest peak of Indochina, snow covers all the paths in winters.
-One of the most interesting places to visit is Sa Pa, a frontier town and also the tourism center of the northwest.
+The mountainous area in Vietnam northernmost has the coldest weather compared to other parts.
+At the top of Fansipan, the highest peak of Indochina, snow covers all the paths in winter.
+One of the most exciting places to visit is Sa Pa, a frontier town and the northwest tourism center.
 You can meet some Vietnamese ethnicities here and join their local fairs.
-The average temperature is 15 Celsius (59 Fahrenheit), while the lowest point is 5 Celcius (41 Fahrenheit), so if you have no difficulty handling this cold, add Sapa to your traveling checklist.
+The average temperature is 15 Celsius (59 Fahrenheit), while the lowest point is 5 Celcius (41 Fahrenheit), so if you have no difficulty handling this cold, add Sa Pa to your traveling checklist.

-Since Vietnam is a coastal country, there are many beaches that are worth visiting along the borders.
+Since Vietnam is a coastal country, there are many beaches along the borders that are worth visiting.
 The North region is no exception.
 There is Ha Long Bay, a UNESCO World Heritage Site.
 It has two iconic seasons of the North: dry winter and wet summer.
-However, thanks to its location in a closed-sea area, it is protected from hurricanes and tropical cyclones.
-Beaches in other provinces such as Hai Phong, Quang Ninh are also breathtaking and relaxing.
-Despite that, note that January to March is not the ideal time for swimming since the weather is in cloudy condition, and the seawater is relatively cold.
-If your vacation is in these times, exploring the national parks and the local historical site is recommended activity.
+However, its location in a closed-sea area protects it from hurricanes and tropical cyclones.
+Beaches in other provinces like Hai Phong and Quang Ninh are also breathtaking and relaxing.
+Despite that, note that January to March is not ideal for swimming since the weather is cloudy, and the seawater is relatively cold.
+If your vacation is during these times, exploring the national parks and the local historical sites is recommended.

-The dry peak in December and January, while the wettest time is July and August.
+The dry peaks are in December and January, while the wettest times are July and August.
 In the rainy season, scattered showers usually occur in the afternoon and evening.
-Therefore, if possible, arrange all your outdoor activities in the morning, the rest of the day can be spent with a cup of hot tea or coffee at your warm room or at a cozy coffee house.
+Therefore, if possible, arrange all your outdoor activities in the morning.
+The rest of the day can be spent with a cup of hot tea or coffee in your warm room or at a cozy coffee house.
 Even though the average temperature is about 24 Celsius (75.2 Fahrenheit), it can reach 40 Celsius (104 Fahrenheit) on some days, so check the forecast to prepare appropriate clothes.